briananstett/k8-presentation/1_Docker/README.md

 "Images are the recipe, a container is the cake."
 For more indepth information about images, see [this article](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/).

 Docker builds images by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
-Think of a Docker image as *class* in object oriented programming, from which we can instantiate our continers from.
+Think of a Docker image as *class* in object oriented programming, from which we can instantiate our containers from.

 ### Building a Dockerfile
 * Dockerfile documentation can be found [here](https://docs.docker.com/engine/reference/builder/).